MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 #### Scenario

-You have been asked to develop a website in a Test Driven Development.
+You have been asked to develop a website using a Test Driven Development process.
 The development process should consist of creating a model or an interface, creating a fake dependency for the test subject, adding a test, and then adding or fixing code while testing.

-You have also been asked that when an error occurs the browser would display a detailed exception page on development environment, and a custom error page on production environment.
+You have also been asked that when an error occurs, the browser would display a detailed exception page on a development environment, and a custom error page on a production environment.

-In addition, You are required to provide Logging in each time an action is called.
+In addition you have a logging requirement that states that each time an action is called, it should be logged.

 #### Objectives

 After completing this lab, you will be able to:

-- Add a Testing project to an ASP.NET Core MVC application.
+- Add a testing project to an ASP.NET Core MVC application.
 - Create a fake dependency for the test subject.
-- Add Exception Handling for the different environments.
+- Add exception handling for the different environments.
-- Add Logging to an ASP.NET Core MVC application.
+- Add logging to an ASP.NET Core MVC application.

 #### Lab Setup